ULHPC/tutorials/bio/snakemake/README.md

         export PYTHONNOUSERSITE=True
         EOF

-    For the later parts of this tutorial to work, we need to make this setting permanent by adding it to `~/.basrhc`.
+    For the later parts of this tutorial to work, we need to make this setting permanent by adding it to `.basrhc`.
 However, **make sure to delete those lines** after the tutorial, so your manually installed python packages are found again.

 6. Install snakemake: